KauzClay/docs-tap/integrations/nsx-alb-tap-integration.hbs.md

 >**Note**: This integration is only available on TKGm clusters currently.

 >**Warning**: This integration involves changing your ingress provider.
 We do not support no-downtime upgrades/switches to this configuration.
 It is recommended to start from a new/fresh environment.

+>**Warning**: The current Avi Controller may drop traffic when unexpected bursts occur.
+There is an anticipated Avi Beta release in June 2024 that will address this.
+This page will be updated when it becomes available.

 ## Prerequisites